Frankie Sparo

 Frankie Sparo was the pseudonym of Chad Jones, a singer/songwriter from Victoria, British Columbia was later based in Montreal, Quebec, where he released two albums and an EP on Constellation Records.

 Career

 Jones played in a band called M Blanket in Victoria.
 By 2000 he had moved to Montreal.
 That year, under the stage name Frankie Sparo, he released his first album, My Red Scare, accompanying his slow songs and gruff voice with guitar.
-He continued to perform in Montreal, and a second album, Arena Hostile, was released in 2001.
+He continued to perform in Montreal, and a four-song radio session recorded in Amsterdam, Arena Hostile, was released in 2001.

 After two releases as a solo artist, Jones enlisted singer/pianist Nadia Moss and several other musicians for the recording of his second full-length album, Welcome Crummy Mystics.
 The album was released in 2003, and appeared on the !earshot National Top 50 Community and Campus Radio Chart in March that year.
 Sparo briefly toured in support of the album as a full band with Nadia Moss, Jessica Moss and Scott Levine Gilmore.